Reward offered in search for missing Colorado woman

 Her fiance, Patrick Frazee, told investigators the couple met that day so he could pick up their 1-year-old daughter.
 They did not live together.

-Police Cmdr.
-Greg Couch declined comment Sunday about a search of Frazee's 35-acre property that began Friday.
+Police Chief Miles J. De Young said in a statement Sunday that a search of Frazee's 35-acre property was completed.
+The property was returned to Frazee.

 Police have not called Frazee a person of interest.
-Frazee's attorney says his client is cooperating.

 Woodland Park is 50 miles (80 kilometers) south of Denver.